2024 Election Information

 6. You can now select your party preference

-If you are having trouble logging in to the Service Arizona website, you can print off a Voter Registration Form and fill it out with your new information.
+If you are having trouble logging in to the AZMVDNow website, you can print off a Voter Registration Form and fill it out with your new information.
 After you finish, mail the completed form to your County Recorder’s office and your information will be updated.

 If you do not have a residence address, please also complete a 'No Residence Address Confirmation' in addition to the voter registration form.